Update common peer configurations and apps

 app.conf to peer nodes, when you next push an update to

-inputs.conf in the specific app context, peer nodes will reload but will not require a restart.
+inputs.conf in the specific app context, peer nodes will reload and not require a restart.

 app.conf in the configuration bundle: